-If weeds have not been controlled with herbicides, mowing when weeds are flowering can be used as a weed management strategy to prevent them from producing seeds.
+If weeds have not been controlled with herbicides, mowing or string trimming when weeds are flowering can be used as a weed management strategy to prevent them from producing seeds.
 Mowing can also encourage lateral growth on some grasses.
+String trimming around sprinkler heads occasionally can also help reduce blocked irrigation spray.

 - 6. Weather considerations.
 Unexpected weather events can affect project scheduling and grass establishment.
 It may be necessary to delay activities or implement corrective actions if weather negatively affects a project. - 7.
 Steps to rehabilitate less successful projects.
 Weather, irrigation failures, and weeds may impact project success.
 Many projects can be improved even if they don't initially have a successful start.
-Here are a few corrective actions that can be used.
+Here are a few corrective actions that can be used. - a.

-a.
 Control weeds.
 If weeds are not controlled soon after germination, the new stand of grass will become weedy.
 This can cause the perception that a project has failed.
 In these cases, determine if desirable grass seedlings are present and estimate how much of the soil surface is covered by plants.
 If there is 35% or more soil coverage by desirable grass seedlings, try controlling the weeds before reseeding.
 Spray weeds with an herbicide that will eliminate the weeds without harming the grass.
 If the weeds are taller than 6 inches, mow the area first and then spray the weeds.
 Controlling the weeds will allow the grass seedling to receive more water, light, and nutrients, which can greatly increase how quickly the grass seedlings will establish.

-b.
-Modify irrigation.
-In many cases, the area doesn't have enough soil moisture to cause successful germination.
+- b.
+Modify irrigation to improve seed germination.
+If the seed didn't germinate well, the cause is often times that the area doesn't have enough soil moisture to cause successful germination.
 Assess if the irrigation system is covering the area sufficiently and make any needed repairs or adjustments.
-If it is functioning properly, increase number of start times per day or increase the run times, using the schedule in Tables 4 and 5 as guides.
-This can work if the seed has not yet germinated.
+If it is functioning properly, increase number of start times per day or increase the run times, using the schedule in Tables 3 and 4 as guides.
+This approach can work if the seed has not yet germinated.
 If the seed has germinated then dried out and died, increasing the irrigation will not correct the project.
-Reseeding will be required.
+Reseeding will be required. - c.

-c.
 Fertilize.
 If the grass has germinated but has not grown large enough to cover the soil, consider fertilizing with an organic or slow-release fertilizer.
 If the grass doesn't begin to grow quicker, then test if soil compaction is limiting growth.
-If compaction is an issue, then core aeration or tilling and reseeding may be necessary.
+If compaction is an issue, then core aeration or tilling and reseeding may be necessary. - d.

-d.
 Reseed.
 If there are bare or thin areas, try seeding the problem areas again within the recommended seeding date range.
 If germination or establishment was not successful at all, the project will need to be redone, potentially from the vegetation removal stage.
 Identify the most likely cause of failure and make the needed corrections before trying again.
 If the soil is compacted, it may be important to till the area before replanting.